oracle-livelabs/developer/python-and-database-scripting/lab-6-plsql/plsql.md

 In this lab, you had an opportunity to try out connecting Python to the Oracle Database.
 You have learned how to execute PL/SQL code in order to perform data manipulations efficiently.
-* Use python-oracledb for invoking PL/SQL procedures and functions in relation to data in Oracle Autonomous Database shared infrastructure.
+* Use python-oracledb for invoking PL/SQL procedures and functions in relation to data in Oracle Autonomous Database Serverless.

 ## Acknowledgements